ombulabs/blog/_posts/2016-01-02-git-and-sensitive-data.markdown

 After doing a couple of additions, working and editing, I realise that I should never have commited the `ssh-key`. \*facepalm\*

 Alright, then I just do a simple `git rm --cached id_rsa` and everything is back to normal.
-I also add this file to a .gitignore, so that this can not happen in the future anymore.
+I also add this file to a .gitignore, so that this cannot happen in the future anymore.

 ```bash
 (master) $ git rm --cached id_rsa